matt4biz/oak/README.md

 Changing the base to binary, octal, or hexadecimal has these effects:

-- input numbers are taken to be integers, with these options:
+- input numbers are taken to be unsigned integers, with these options:
     - a `0[bB]` prefix indicates binary
     - a `0[xX]` prefix indicates hexadecimal
     - numbers with a leading 0 will be taken as octal (e.g., 0177 is decimal 127)